Changeling the Lost Second Edition: Wizened

 She can’t hear your words, and while she can read lips when she’s paying attention, she’s almost never paying attention.
 The music is in her head, and she doesn’t need hearing to confirm if it’s correct.
 She just knows.
 All other concerns are secondary.

-13 responses to “Changeling the Lost Second Edition: Wizened”
+13 thoughts on “Changeling the Lost Second Edition: Wizened”

 The one issue with the clarity break is that it could be practically eliminated with a large enough dice pool, which is quite likely given a wizened’s focus on that pool at character gen. Perhaps facing a break if they don’t achive at lest two successes on the role, reflecting their drive towards arête.
 I’m not sure if that’s any more or less likely statically though.